OSGeo/gdal/doc/source/development/rfc/rfc104_gdal_cli.rst

   our existing CLI utilities.
-I have come to this conclusion because some of the behavior I needed to implement would have been to complicate to integrate within argparser, some behavior being very GDAL specific (dealing with dataset objects, various syntaxic sugar), with a very low chance of being candidates for argparser upstream inclusion (or accepted by upstream).
+I have come to this conclusion because some of the behavior I needed to implement would have been to complicate to integrate within argparser, some behavior being very GDAL specific (dealing with dataset objects, various syntactic sugar), with a very low chance of being candidates for argparser upstream inclusion (or accepted by upstream).
   Extending argparser was felt more difficult to actually re-implement the functionality we needed.